rleap-project/dlplan/README.md

-# Description Logics State Features for Planning Library (dlplan)
+# Description Logics State Features for Planning Library (DLPlan)

-Welcome to the dlplan-library.
+Welcome to the DLPlan-library.

-## 1. Features of the Dlplan-library
+## 1. Features of the DLPlan-library

 In this section, we start with defining some background and then describe the library components.
 Given a set of classical planning instances Q =  {P1, P2, ..., Pn} where each Pi with i=1,...,n consists of a state space S_i and each state s in S_i consists of ground atoms over a common planning domain D. For example, Q can be a set of planning instances from the Delivery domain where there is a set of trucks, packages, and locations.
 Next, we describe the components in more detail and refer to the `include` subdirectory for the C++ interface, the `api/python` subdirectory for the Python interface, and the `examples` subdirectory on how to use them.